 To prepare for disruptions

 In 2019 British Airways passengers suffered delays and cancellations at Gatwick Airport due to an IT failure.
 The passengers took to social media to shame the crisis management.
-This dispelling frustration and confusion could have been handled with social media analytics.
+This dispelling of frustration and confusion could have been handled with social media analytics.

 Social media monitoring for real-time flight tracker & alerts